bkerler/edl/README.md

 - "./edl.py rs 0 15 data.bin" -> to dump 15 sectors from starting sector 0 to file data.bin for device with emmc
 - "./edl.py r boot_a boot.img" -> to dump the partition "boot_a" to the filename boot.img for device with emmc
 - "./edl.py footer footer.bin" -> to dump the crypto footer for Androids with emmc flash
-- "./edl.py w boot boot.img" -> to write boot.img to the "boot" partition on lun 0 on the device with emmc flash
+- "./edl.py w boot_a boot.img" -> to write boot.img to the "boot" partition on lun 0 on the device with emmc flash
 - "./edl.py wl dumps" -> to write all files from "dumps" folder to according partitions to flash
 - "./edl.py wf dump.bin" -> to write the rawimage dump.bin to flash
 - "./edl.py e misc" -> to erase the partition misc on emmc flash